 If developing a new Business Model, then the Business Capabilities should be defined as part of the Business Model and Strategy.
-If using the Business Model Canvas, replace the “Key Activities” and Key Resources” with the Business Capability Model view, initially only focusing on the key Business Capabilities required to deliver the Business Model.
+If using the Business Model Canvas, you can replace the “Key Activities” and Key Resources” with the Business Capability Model view, initially only focusing on the key Business Capabilities required to deliver the Business Model.

 To build a Business Capability Model, identify each Business Capability.
 Then group these to provide some logical structure.
-Then decompose each Business Capability further to identify specific aspects of the Capability, that are unique, well bounded and warrant being called out in their own right.
+Then decompose each Business Capability further to identify specific aspects of the capability, that are unique, well bounded and warrant being called out in their own right.
 Note that this often helps to fully define the high level Business Capability, i.e. the identification of the lower order capabilities brings a better understanding of the higher order capabilities.

 It is important that your Business Capability Model covers the entire extended enterprise, including your strategic partners.
 Sourcing is again about the ‘how’ rather than the ‘what’.
 Do not make the mistake that just because you have already outsourced something, you somehow no longer require the Capability within your enterprise model.
-In fact, on building the model, you may reach a very different view on what to outsource and what to keep in-house.
+In fact, on building and applying the the model, you may reach a very different view on what to outsource and what to keep in-house.